dmarti/firefox-container-build/README.md

 # How to build (WIP, not working yet)

-1. Run `setup.sh` to expand and move the Earthly cache

-2. Check out mozilla-central in this directory: `hg clone https://hg.mozilla.org/mozilla-central/ mozilla-central`
+1. Check out mozilla-central in this directory: `hg clone https://hg.mozilla.org/mozilla-central/ mozilla-central`

-3. `earth +build`
+2. Run `build.sh` to make the container and do a build in the container.